Bsilagunes/flutter-taslak/README.md

 Contribution:
 Contributions to the project are welcome!
-If you have any ideas for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request.
+If you have any ideas for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request!

 License:
 This project is licensed under the MIT License.